Emerging Threats and Countermeasures in Neuromorphic Systems: A Survey: Neuromorphic Software: Vulnerabilities and Countermeasures

 \section{Neuromorphic Software: Vulnerabilities and Countermeasures}

-Neuromorphic systems combine energy-efficient computation with sparse, event-driven activity.
+Software-level attacks against neuromorphic systems exploit the way spiking models encode, process, and expose information through spike timing, firing rates, and event-driven responses.
 While previous sections focused on physical vulnerabilities in memory and circuit components, equally important threats emerge from how software controls and interacts with these architectures.
-Spiking neural networks, which process information through discrete electrical events, introduce new behavior that can be exploited through crafted inputs or runtime manipulation.
+Spiking neural networks are a prime example of neuromorphic data processing.
+Because they process information through discrete electrical events, they introduce new behavior that can be exploited through crafted inputs or runtime manipulation.
 Their timing, energy use, and response patterns depend on spike generation, which adversaries can influence to degrade performance or extract sensitive information.
-These risks vary across implementation platforms, but all expose unique software-level attack surfaces.
+These risks vary across implementation platforms, but all expose software-level vulnerabilities shaped by spike-based computation.
 Understanding how system behavior changes under adversarial control is essential for anticipating broader software threats.

-Neuromorphic computing increasingly relies on memristive synapses, analogue circuits, and digital interfaces to implement SNNs efficiently.
 The software layer, including the learning rules, model representations, and input encodings, often lacks standardized defensive strategies against manipulation.
 Attacks may exploit spiking frequency, memory state retention, or signal timing to compromise integrity or confidentiality.
-In this section, we examine how neuromorphic models are vulnerable to a wide range of software-level threats, including backdoors, membership inference, adversarial perturbations, timing faults, and model inversion.
+In this section, we examine how neuromorphic models are vulnerable to a wide range of software-level threats, including backdoor attacks, adversarial perturbations, membership inference, model inversion, and timing-aware manipulations.
 We also discuss countermeasures such as adversarial training, monitoring strategies, and robust design principles tailored to the neuromorphic computing domain.